 The hybrid approach works best for multi-jurisdictional programs.
 Use open-source tools (AIF360, Fairlearn) for continuous internal monitoring.
 Engage a commercial platform or independent auditor for annual compliance audits.
 The internal monitoring catches bias drift between formal audits.
 The external audit satisfies the legal requirements.

+The audit fix.
 Choose your tooling stack based on the primary compliance obligation.
 For LL144: engage an independent auditor or platform (Holistic AI, FairNow) to produce the required published report.
 For ongoing monitoring under the EU AI Act lifecycle requirement: deploy Arthur AI or build an internal monitoring pipeline using AIF360 or Fairlearn.
-For Colorado SB205 annual impact assessments: use NIST AI RMF Measure 2.11 as the framework and document all tool outputs as evidence.
+For Colorado SB 24-205 impact assessment requirements: use NIST AI RMF Measure 2.11 as the framework and document all tool outputs as evidence.
 Retain all raw test data, methodology documentation, and metric selection rationale for a minimum of three years.

 What Does the Audit Evidence Package Look Like?

 Running the bias test is half the work.
 The other half is documentation.
 Every regulation requires a different output format.
 LL144 mandates public disclosure.
-SB205 requires annual impact assessments.
+SB 24-205 requires impact assessments.
 The EU AI Act demands continuous risk management documentation.
 A unified evidence package covers all three without tripling the paperwork.

 LL144 Audit Report Requirements